 How to test internal LAN network speed?
-In order to test and troubleshoot networks we need tools that allow us to generate network traffic and analyze the network’s throughput performance.
+In order to test and troubleshoot networks they need tools that allow us to generate network traffic and analyze the network’s throughput performance.
 This is true for both wired and wireless networks.
-In order to properly troubleshoot a wireless (or wired) network we need a way to benchmark its performance, so as modifications are made we can determine whether or not they really make a difference in the network’s performance.
+In order to properly troubleshoot a wireless (or wired) network they need a way to benchmark its performance, so as modifications are made they can determine whether or not they really make a difference in the network’s performance.

 Next, LAN Speed Test builds a file in memory, then transfers it both ways (without effects of Windows/Mac file caching) while keeping track of the time, and then does the calculations for you.
 For more advanced users, you can test to LAN Speed Test Server instead of a shared folder to take the slower hard drives out of the process as you are testing from one computer’s RAM to another computer’s RAM.
 Simple concept and easy to use.
 You’ll find that LAN Speed Test will quickly become one of your favorite network tools!